mikeizbicki/cmc-csci143/week_03/README.md

 1. 3 weeks: how to make SQL correct
     - 3 hw
     - midterm
-1. 8 weeks: how to make SQL fast
+1. 8 weeks: how to make SQL (and other things) fast

 What you must know for the homework/midterm